How To Recover Maintenance Arrears

 More info on this step >

-Serve the summons and provide proof of service
+Serve the maintenance debtor and provide proof of service

-You must send the Summons for the Attendance of a Maintenance Debtor to the maintenance debtor.
+You must send a copy of the summons and application form to the maintenance debtor.
 This process is called serving.
 You will also need to provide proof of service to the court.
-This is done by completing a Statutory Declaration of Service.
+This is done by completing a statutory declaration of service.

 More info on this step >

-You must file the original summons and Statutory Declaration of Service in the court office.
-If the documents are in order, the summons will be listed for court and the court hearing will be confirmed.
+You must file a Statutory Declaration of Service in the court office.
+If all documents are in order, the application will be listed for court and the court hearing will be confirmed.

 More info on this step >